Sarafian/sarafian.github.io/_drafts/2019-07-25-kusto-fx-functions-application-insights-logs-analytics.md

 {% include figure image_path="/assets/images/posts/kusto/2019-07-25-fx-functions.png" alt="Azure application insights logs analytics fx functions" caption="Functions" %}

-Very recently I realized tha the `fx` is actually an icon.
+Very recently I realized that the `fx` is actually an icon.
 {: .notice--tip}

 I thought this would be great as one could enhance the default query language with functions that are aligned with the organization's deployment language.
 These functions could be shared to help reduce the size of the queries while keeping everything cleaner.
-But, I first needed to master *kusto*, so I focused in building up big queries.
+But, I first needed to master *kusto*, so I focused on building up big queries.

 # Where is the save option?

 Once I learned enough, I've decided it was time to break my big queries into smaller chunks that would also single source common functionality.
 I couldn't find how and as much as I searched online and read the [documentation][1], I couldn't find any useful leads.
 So, I raised a question on [stackoverflow][2].

-It seems that my organization was blocking this by means of authorization and if that is the case with you, I hope this post offers you the leads to help you navigate the waters.
+It seems that my organization was blocking this through authorization and if that is the case with you, I hope this post offers you the leads to help you navigate the waters.
 I had a suspicion that this was the case, because I couldn't create a shared query as well.

 What you need is the **Application Insights Component Contributor** and **Application Insights Snapshot Debugger** roles on the applications insights instance as described in the [Resources, roles, and access control in Application Insights][3] page.
 With these roles, you can create and edit existing functions as well as shared queries.